-Best Pre-Workout Nutrients: Research Review
+Best Pre Workout Nutrients: Research Review

 By Robert Schinetsky

+So what is creatine and what is the best pre workout with creatine in it?
 Creatine is, quite simply, the most well-studied and consistently shown effective supplement for improving athletic performance and lean mass gains.
 It stands alone and is the metric by which all other sports nutrition supplements are measured.
 In no specific order, supplementation with creatine, in combination with resistance training, has been shown to lead to better outcomes (compared to resistance training alone) in:1

 - Energy production